Serotonin–norepinephrine reuptake inhibitor: Dual serotonin and norepinephrine reuptake inhibitors

+Neuroplasticity

+SNRIs don't work immediately, their mood related therapeutic effect builds up over several weeks.
+Long-term use of SNRIs can change the brain's signaling pathway beyond raising serotonin and norepinephrine.
+Some studies have shown an increase in BDNF (growth factor) with continued SNRI treatment.
+BDNF helps the brain adjust and form better connections through synapse strengthening and remodeling.
+This is also part of the reason why it takes some time for antidepressants to show full benefits.
+Another aspect of this neuroplastic effect is the adaptation of the pain pathway as well, which may help explain why SNRIs can help with chronic pain.

-Structure activity relationship (SAR)
+Structure activity relationship

 Aryloxypropanamine scaffold

 Several reuptake inhibitors contain an aryloxypropanamine scaffold.
 This structural motif has potential for high affinity binding to biogenic amine transports.
 Drugs containing an aryloxypropanamine scaffold have selectivity profile for norepinephrine and serotonin transporters that depends on the substitution pattern of the aryloxy ring.
 Selective NRIs contain a substituent in 2' position of the aryloxy ring but SSRIs contain a substituent in 4' position of the aryloxy ring.
 Atomoxetine, nisoxetine and reboxetine all have a substitution group in the 2' position and are selective NRIs while compounds that have a substitution group in the 4' position (like fluoxetine and paroxetine) are SSRIs.
 Duloxetine contains a phenyl group fused at the 2' and 3' positions, therefore it has dual selective norepinephrine and serotonin reuptake inhibitory effects and has similar potencies for both transporters.
 The nature of the aromatic substituent also has a significant influence on the activity and selectivity of the compounds as inhibitors of the serotonin or the norepinephrine transporters.